CEATS, Inc. v. Continental Airlines, Inc. et. al. (E.D. TX)

 Visual Intelligence LP v.
 Teledyne Optech, Inc.

-Goldman Ismail was lead counsel for Optech, Inc. in a patent infringement lawsuit brought by Visual Intelligence, Inc. in federal court in the Southern District of Texas.
+Goldman Ismail was lead counsel for Optech, Inc. in a patent-infringement lawsuit brought by Visual Intelligence, Inc. in federal court in the Southern District of Texas.
 The case involved allegations that Optech’s manufacture and sale of instruments used in remote sensing and mapping technology infringed two of plaintiff’s patents.
 After Visual Intelligence filed suit, Optech responded with multiple inequitable conduct and tortious interference counterclaims.
 Shortly after Optech filed a motion for summary judgment premised in part on its counterclaims, the matter was resolved favorably for Optech through a cross license.

 Walker Digital, LLC v.
 Activision Blizzard, Inc. et. al. (Delaware)

-Obtained pre-discovery dismissal for defendant MLB Advanced Media in a patent infringement suit brought in the District of Delaware.
+Obtained pre-discovery dismissal for defendant MLB Advanced Media in a patent-infringement suit brought in the District of Delaware.

 Discovery Clothing Co. v.
 Priceless Clothing Co.
 (N.D.
 IL)

-Represented plaintiff Discovery Clothing in a trade dress infringement suit filed in federal court in the Northern District of Illinois.
+Represented plaintiff Discovery Clothing in a trade-dress-infringement suit filed in federal court in the Northern District of Illinois.
 Shortly after our client moved for a preliminary injunction, Defendant agreed to settle the case on favorable terms for Discovery.
 In the stipulation dismissing the case, Defendant conceded that Discovery is the prevailing party, acknowledged the validity of Discovery’s trade dress, agreed to dramatically change the appearance of its retail stores, agreed to pay our client’s lost profits and attorney’s fees, and dismissed all counterclaims with prejudice.

 Uniloc USA v.
 Home Box Office, Inc.

-Goldman Ismail is lead counsel for Home Box Office, Inc. in a patent infringement action brought by Uniloc USA, Inc. and Uniloc Luxembourg, S.A.
+Goldman Ismail served as lead counsel for Home Box Office, Inc. in a patent-infringement action brought by Uniloc USA, Inc. and Uniloc Luxembourg, S.A.
 (Uniloc) in federal court in the Eastern District of Texas.
 The patent at issue relates to setting and enforcing limits on the devices used to access digital products.
 HBO, along with co-defendants in the case, filed a motion for judgment on the pleadings on the grounds that all claims of the asserted patent claimed unpatentable subject matter under 35 U.S.C. § 101.
 In March 2017, the district court granted the defendants’ motion and dismissed the complaint with prejudice.

 Avionica, Inc. v.
 Teledyne Technologies, Inc.